Home » Calculators » Furnace Operating Cost Calculator

 Get Accurate Quotes from Local Pros

 Enbridge gas bills in Hamilton vary considerably by home size, construction era, and furnace efficiency.
-A well-insulated 2010-built Mountain-area home might spend $900–$1,200/year on gas for heating; a poorly insulated 1940s lower-city brick semi can spend $2,800–$3,500.
+A furnace operating cost calculator helps estimate heating expenses based on these factors.
+A well-insulated 2010-built Mountain-area home might spend $900–$1,200/year on gas for heating, while a poorly insulated 1940s lower-city brick semi can spend $2,800–$3,500.
 The furnace’s AFUE directly determines how much of that gas spend becomes heat versus flue gas waste.

 Most Hamilton homeowners see a total Enbridge bill but don’t know what drives it.
+A furnace operating cost calculator helps break down the costs behind your heating expenses.
 The bill has three main components, and understanding them makes the operating cost calculation much more useful.

 Account maintenance, storage, transportation components, and carbon pricing (Ontario’s federal carbon charge).
 These add approximately $35–$60/month to the bill independent of consumption.
 A more efficient furnace doesn’t eliminate these charges.